wlerin/feralfilehosting/Feral Wiki/Software/Generic Software Installation Guide/readme.md

 sudo
 ~~~

 This does not mean you cannot install software on your slot.
 It does means that you will have to attempt to install it to your `HOME` directory, or below, manually. **There is no official support from Feral staff for users doing this**.
+You can open a ticket to ask for any standard dependencies to be installed to your slot that you may require.
+Again this comes down to common sense when looking at the nature of the application and dependencies.

 For this guide we will look at the methods available to you to install software on your slot.
 The main methods for installing software are:

 **1:** Pre-compiled binaries or scripts created by the developers or similar.
 Examples of this include: